Why Doesn't My Makeup Last All Day? 6 Steps for Long Lasting Foundation

-1. Allow Your Products to Dry for 5 Minutes Before Proceeding With Your Makeup
+1. Allow Your Products to Dry for 5 Minutes Before Proceeding to Foundation Application

 This means that if you use toner, moisturizer, or anti-acne treatments, you should allow them to absorb into your skin for five full minutes before moving on to the next step.
 If products are not allowed to fully dry, they can mix with foundation and cause it to dissolve faster.